sandramalaquias/docker_terraform/README.md

     slack_token = "<your_slack_token>"
     slack_channel = "<your_slack_channel>"
 >
+** note:
-** note: the terraform state is store in this directory
+> the terraform state is store in this directory
+> the graph.png is the project terraform plan

 ## Data